Do you need some large family portrait ideas?

 2. People with expressions that don't match.
 Almost everyone smiling except one smarti-pants, 8 year old making a goofy face or everyone happy except the disgruntled teenager who would rather be hanging out with his friends than posing with his family.

 3. Someone missing from the photo.
 In the family photo below, three of the people could not make it to the 50th wedding reunion.
-I actually had to photography them separately on a different day at a location with similar lighting.
+I actually had to photograph them separately on a different day at a location with similar lighting.
 Then I added them through some specific techniques in Adobe Photoshop.

 (Three of the people above were not in the original)